Dloko505/dloko505.github.io/README.md

 <h3 align="center">
   <img src="images/Java4_.png">
 </h3>

+If you would like to view my work experiences and educational acheivements check out my [resume](resume18.pdf "Open my resume!")!

+If you would like to contact me you can email me at [ahoward1@adulgr.com](mailto:ahoward1@adulgr.com "Send me an email!").

 <h1 align="center"> Welcome </h1>

 <p align="center">Previous to my endeavours as a software developer I was working in the automotive field where I do hold a degree and some certificates.